Skip to content

 In the browser you can adjust:

-• Detector — MAD, Z-Score, IQR (all windowed statistical) or Manual (fixed bounds; see below).
-Switching to Manual swaps the windowed knobs for the bound sliders.
+• Detector — MAD, Z-Score, IQR (all windowed statistical), Autoreg (predicts each point from its previous values — see below), or Manual (fixed bounds; see below).
+Switching to Manual swaps the windowed knobs for the bound sliders; switching to Autoreg swaps the windowed-only knobs (recency weighting, detrend, smoothing, seasonality) for a single Lags (AR order) knob, keeping threshold, window size and stabilization.

 • Threshold — interval width in σ-equivalent units.